eakl/crudy/README.md

 ## Prerequisite

-Before running the TW-API make sure that:
+Before running CRUDY make sure that:
 - You have **MongoDB** installed on your machine
 - You have **Python 2.x**